bayan-97/reading-notes2/class401/class4011.md

  [](https://mdn.mozillademos.org/files/15911/promises.png)

 #  Are all callback functions considered to be Asynchronous?
-Why or Why Not?
+Why or Why Not